LambdaSchool/Unit1-Web-TakeHome/README.md

 ## Task 2 - JavaScript

+In the `JavaScript` directory there are four JavaScript files with exercises for you to complete.
 Your finished project must include all of the following requirements:

 ### Task A: Objects and Arrays
 Test your knowledge of advanced array methods and callbacks.